 Reduced Blood Loss - XLIF involves less surgical trauma, resulting in significantly reduced blood loss during the procedure.
 This is particularly beneficial for patients who may have medical conditions that affect their blood's clotting abilities.

-Enhanced Precision - Modern imaging techniques, such as real-time X-ray, fluoroscopy, and navigation systems, enable surgeons to perform XLIF with exceptional precision.
+- Enhanced Precision: Modern imaging techniques like real-time X-ray, fluoroscopy, and navigation systems enable surgeons to perform XLIF with exceptional precision.
 This accuracy contributes to better outcomes and lower risks.

 Faster Recovery and Shorter Hospital Stay - Due to its minimally invasive nature, XLIF allows for a faster recovery compared to traditional open surgeries.
 Patients often experience shorter hospital stays and can return to their daily activities sooner.